 - Infection, caused by germs

 - Dehydration, caused by a lack of fluids

 - Heat stroke

 - Constipation (discussed later in this section)

-Don't use a glass thermometer to check the temperature of a person with AD, because the person might bite down on the glass.
-Use a digital thermometer, which you can buy at a grocery or drugstore.
+Don't use a glass thermometer because the person might bite down on the glass.
+Use a digital thermometer, which you can buy at a grocery store or drugstore.